 Building Renovation Passports are more and more considered as a key solution in Europe to avoid lock-ins and encourage phased ambitious quality retrofit.
 In fact, voluntary passports are mentioned in the 2018 Recast of the Energy Performance of Buildings Directive (EPBD).

-The IGBC and Limerick Institute of Technology (LIT) are exploring the role a voluntary passport system could play in supporting large scale deep renovation in Ireland.
-Based on extensive research, stakeholder engagement and a small pilot in 2019-2020, they will develop a template of a Building Renovation Passport for Ireland.
+In 2019-20, the IGBC and Limerick Institute of Technology (LIT) explored the role a voluntary passport system could play in supporting large scale deep renovation in Ireland.
+Based on extensive research, stakeholder engagement and a pilot on 20 single-family homes, they produced a feasibility study on the opportunity of introducing Building Renovation Passports in Ireland.

 This project has been supported with financial contribution from Sustainable Energy Authority of Ireland under the SEAI Research, Development and Demonstration Funding Programme 2018, Grant number 18/RDD/283.